mirceaadam/MSCODE-CDE/README.md

 # MS CODE CUSTOM DEVELOPMENT ENVIRONMENT
-# MSCODE-CDE v3.0
+# MSCODE-CDE v4.0
 - It's a custom development environment based on containers so that that it can be easy to share between machines and teams across different operating systems.
 - The main goal is to have the same env and same tools in MSCode.
-- Current main tools:
-    - check `image/.Dockerfile`
-    - git, aws-tools(awscli, MFA, ecs, k8s, etc.), cdk v2, etc.
+- Current main tools: git, aws-tools(awscli, MFA, ecs, k8s, etc.), cdk v2, etc.

 ### Main Author
 - [Mircea Adam](https://github.com/mirceaadam)